kartiknair/grotesk/README.md

 ## grotesk vs grotesk.css

 Which one is for you?
 I would personally recommend the css library for almost all people.
-Even if you are using a react project, for most cases the css library is good enough.
-The only cases where I would recommend the react component is when your project already uses emotion or if you are planning to do a lot of dynamic theming (like more than two themes).
+Even if you are using a React project, for most cases the css library is good enough.
+The only cases where I would recommend the React component is when your project already uses emotion or if you are planning to do a lot of dynamic theming (like more than two themes).

 ## Simple usage (CSS)